nobitex/burnth/README.md

 Burnth is up on Sepolia testnet.
 You can burn some of your Sepolia ETH and give it a try!

-The project uses Circom/SnarkJS as its ZK proving system, thus you'll need to have `snarkjs` installed on your system in order to generate proofs:
+The project uses Circom/SnarkJS as its ZK proving system, thus you'll need to have both `snarkjs` and `circom` installed on your system in order to generate proofs:

 ```
 sudo apt install npm
 sudo npm install -g snarkjs
 ```

+Here you can find the installation guide of circom: https://docs.circom.io/getting-started/installation/

 You'll also need to have the `web3` python package installed on your system: `sudo pip3 install web3`

-You'll find a Python script `burnth` in the repo, which can be used for burning ETH and minting BURNTH.
+1. Clone the `burnth` repository, `cd` into it, and then perform a `make` to download the trusted-setup params:

+    `git clone https://github.com/nobitex/burnth && cd burnth && make`

-1. Burn your ETH:
+2. Burn your ETH:

-    `burnth burn --priv-src [PRIVATE KEY OF THE SOURCE ACCOUNT] --amount [AMOUNT IN ETH]`
+    `./burnth burn --priv-src [PRIVATE KEY OF THE SOURCE ACCOUNT] --amount [AMOUNT IN ETH]`

     This will transfer your funds into a burn-address.
 The burn-address is the result of running the zk-friendly MiMC7 hash function on some preimage, that is derived for you given a random entropy saved in `burnth.priv`.
 (WARN: Losing this file makes you unable of minting your BURNTH!)

-4. Check your burnt amounts: `burnth info`
+3. Check your burnt amounts:

+    `burnth info`

-5. Mint your BURNTH:
+4. Mint your BURNTH:

-    `burnth mint --priv-fee-payer [PRIVATE KEY OF THE ACCOUNT PAYING THE FEES FOR MINT TRANSACTION] --dst-addr [ACCOUNT TO RECEIVE THE ERC-20 TOKENS] --src-burn-addr [THE BURN-ADDRESS YOU WANT TO CONSUME]`
+    `./burnth mint --priv-fee-payer [PRIVATE KEY OF THE ACCOUNT PAYING THE FEES FOR MINT TRANSACTION] --dst-addr [ACCOUNT TO RECEIVE THE ERC-20 TOKENS] --src-burn-addr [THE BURN-ADDRESS YOU WANT TO CONSUME]`

     It's important to use a different account for paying the minting gas fees, otherwise, the burner's identity would be revealed.
-7. Congrats!
+5. Congrats!
 Your BURNTH should now be in your wallet!

 ## The circuit